andrevidela/Research-report/Activity.md

 - GNN
   - idea: abstract over the data structure used for convolution, use categorical morphisms to convert from one object to the other (derivable euclidean spaces and finite descrete graphs)

+# 20.01

+- put a reminder to fill up this page
+- finished my research proposal
+- streamed ep 3

 # 13.01

 - streamed again